Robert S Wallis, MD, FIDSA, FRCPE

 TUBERCULOSIS DRUG DEVELOPMENT

 I am a physician scientist with training in Internal Medicine and Infectious Diseases, and expertise in the development of biologics, vaccines, and small molecules.
-I hold academic appointments as Professor of Medicine at Case Western Reserve University and Rutgers-New Jersey Medical School, universities where I previously held full time positions.
-I have published approximately 140 manuscripts, review articles, and book chapters, mainly in the areas of biomarkers, immunotherapy, and anti-infective drug development.
+I hold academic appointments as Professor of Medicine at Vanderbilt, Case Western Reserve, and Rutgers-New Jersey Medical School.
+I have published approximately 170 manuscripts, review articles, and book chapters, mainly in the areas of anti-infective drug development, biomarkers, and immunotherapy.
 My publication indices are summarized here at Google Scholar.
-I have particular expertise in the use of innovative models (biological and mathematical) to assess the efficacy of new anti-infective treatments, and to assess the infection risks posed by novel immunosuppressive treatments.
-I was the first to differentiate soluble TNF receptor from anti-TNF antibodies with regard to granulomatous infection risks.
-A biomarker I developed, measuring viability of intracellular M tuberculosis in whole blood culture, has been used extensively in TB drug and vaccine development.
-I have also examined the effects of biologic therapies on TB-induced gene expression profiles in this model as way to predict the infection risks they might pose.

 My career shifted from academia to industry in 2004, when I led a successful bid by PPD, a contract research organization, to win what at the time was the largest contract in the history of the US NIAID, managing the international trials of its Division of AIDS.
-I worked closely with PPD’s business development group to review RFPs for global trials of anti-infectives, vaccines, and biologic therapies, and to prepare scientifically sound proposals for these trials.
-I came to Pfizer in 2008 as the Therapeutic Area Clinical Lead for Infectious Diseases, where my responsibilities included clinical development of a wide range of antibacterials, antivirals, antifungals, sepsis therapies, and therapeutic antibodies, for which I provided oversight of trial designs, development plans, and regulatory strategies.
+I came to Pfizer in 2008 as the Therapeutic Area Clinical Lead for Infectious Diseases, where my responsibilities included clinical development of a wide range of antibacterials, antivirals, antifungals, sepsis therapies, and therapeutic antibodies.
+I provided oversight of trial designs, development plans, and regulatory strategies.
 I also served as clinical lead for the development of sutezolid, an oxazolidinone antimicrobial for the treatment of tuberculosis.
 Pfizer completed the first study of sutezolid in TB patients.

 In 2014 I joined the Aurum Institute as Chief Science Officer, where I am responsible for developing Aurum's program of biomedical research on TB and HIV.
-Our current projects include studies of host-directed TB therapy funded by the Gates foundation, the German Ministry of Education and Research (BMBF), and US NIH, and studies of individuals who have been heavily exposed to active TB cases but who have remained tuberculin skin test (TST) and IFNg (QFT) negative, funded by NIH.
-I serve as a member of the editorial board of the Journal of Infectious Diseases and am member of the external scientific advisory board of the German Center for Infection Research (DZIF).
+Our current projects include studies of host-directed TB therapy funded by the Gates foundation, the German Ministry of Education and Research (BMBF), US NIH, the European Commission (Horizon 2020), and EDCTP.
+We also are studying individuals who have been heavily exposed to active TB cases but who have remained tuberculin skin test (TST) and IFNg (QFT) negative (funded by the Gates foundation and NIH).
+I also serve as a member of the editorial board of the Journal of Infectious Diseases and am a member of the external scientific advisory board of the German Center for Infection Research (DZIF).

 18F-FDG PET/CT scan in the evaluation of host-directed adjunctive TB therapies (TB-HDT).
 AIDS 2018 (abstract)